-WSDOT is building a new Roanoke lid over SR 520 between 10th Avenue East on the west and Delmar Drive East to the east.
-The lid will reconnect the neighborhoods to the north and south of SR 520 with neighborhood open space and connections to the city of Seattle’s bicycle and pedestrian network.
-WSDOT developed the concept for the lid during the 2011-2012 Seattle Community Design Process.
+WSDOT is preparing to build a new Roanoke lid over SR 520 between 10th Avenue East on the west and Delmar Drive East on the east.
+The lid will reconnect the neighborhoods to the north and south of SR 520 with community open space and connections to the city of Seattle’s bicycle and pedestrian network.
+WSDOT developed the initial concept for the lid during the 2011-2012 Seattle Community Design Process.

 The SR 520 design team has refined the previous design concept to provide new viewpoints and outlooks, improve trail connections, and create a safer north-south connection over SR 520.

 The following material was discussed at this summer’s community stakeholder workshops.
 Much of the information reflects feedback workshop participants and visitors to the online open house provided.
 Please use this website’s Feedback page to send us any additional comments you may have.

 The information below, reflecting the feedback of workshop participants and visitors to the online open house, was shared at the Sept.
 12 community stakeholder workshop.

 How participants would use the Roanoke lid’s open space

 - Scenic views

 - Balance dense plantings for privacy with more open plantings to improve sightlines and viewpoints (advanced to conceptual design)